Ynn/selfstar/intro-ipojo.md

 {note}
 **Alternative XML syntax**
-For those who don't want to use annotations, so as to separate class implementation from service declaration, iPOJO also supports an XML syntax (in a metadata.xml files) :
+For those who don't want to use annotations for meta-data, so as to separate class implementation from service declaration, iPOJO also supports an XML syntax (in a metadata.xml file) :

 {code lang=xml}
 <component classname="org.example.DictionnaryClient" name="DictionnaryClient">
 	<requires specification="org.example.DictionaryService" field="m_dictionnaryService"/>
 </component>
 {/code}

+The [iCASA-IDE](/article/for-beginners/ide-hello-world) uses the XML syntax.
 {/note}

 The service can then be used as is (the dynamism is managed by iPOJO) :